tabone/i18n/README.md

 ```

 ### init()
 Middleware method.
 This is the method used to integrate `i18n-light` instance to `Express`.
-Take a look at the (usage section)[#usage] to see how this can be easily done.
+Take a look at the [usage section](#usage) example to see how this can be easily done.
+This method makes your `i18n-light` instance accessible from:

+1. `res.i18n`
+2. `res.locals.i18n` - making your instances accessible from your views.

 ```javascript
 ...